selimhamidou/selimhamidou.github.io/_posts/2023-10-27-I_developed_a_proverbs_maker_on_vlocity.markdown

 ![Custom Metadata Type Record](/Images/Vlocity_Proverbs_Mdt_Record.jpg)

 The Vlocity show has to begin, let's move to Omnistudio.
-To do this, we have to go to the App Launcher, and search for "Omnistudio".
-You can select "Integration Procedures", which will be the core process of our solution.
+To do this, we have to go to the App Launcher, and search for _Omnistudio_.
+You can select _Integration Procedures_, which will be the core process of our solution.

 ### Where we define our Integration Procedure
 While creating a new integration procedure, a good practice to know is to specify in its name the type of process you are using.
 So, when you create a process in Vlocity, it's better to call it IP_MyIntegrationProcedure, OS_MyOmniScript, FC_MyFlexCard, or DR_MyDataRaptor.
 By doing this, it's easier to remember the role of your components, especially knowing that some of them will be dependent on each other.